-3.3 Dissertation
+3.5 Dissertation

-The research presented in the 20,000 word dissertation is evaluated independently by two examiners on the basis of the written dissertation.
+The research presented in the 20,000 word dissertation is evaluated independently by two assessors on the basis of the written dissertation.
 Where it is felt further information is needed, a viva voce examination of the candidate will be held.
-A minimum of one examiner is normally a staff member in TAL.
+A minimum of one assessor is normally a staff member in TAL.
 The dissertation supervisor cannot examine the dissertation.

-After reading the dissertation, each examiner submits an independent report, normally including a specific recommendation as to whether or not the dissertation meets the requirements of the MPhil (cf. the Examiners Guide), a provisional mark, and an indication of the criteria motivating the mark

-Page 16 of 23TAL MPhil by Advanced Study Guidelinesrange (e.g. 'high pass') into which it is deemed to fall.
-An examiner may instead request that a viva(oral examination) be held, before he or she makes a definite recommendation.
+After reading the dissertation, each assessor submits an independent report, normally including a specific recommendation as to whether or not the dissertation meets the requirements of the MPhil (cf. the Guide for Examiners and Assessors), a provisional mark, and an indication of the criteria motivating the mark range (e.g. 'pass' or 'distinction') into which it is deemed to fall.
+An examiner may instead request that a viva (oral examination) be held, before he or she makes a definite recommendation.